 Many states have their own forms; in others, the form can be written out.
 Your doctor should be able to provide the paperwork.
 You can find many states' forms (Illinois, New York, and Texas, for example) online at the state health department's website.

 Be sure to follow whatever rules your state imposes—for example, in Florida, a DNR must be printed out on yellow paper.
 If it's not, it's not legally valid and emergency medical services providers don't have to honor it.
 If you move to another state (or spend significant time there), get a DNR order that complies with state law.

 A prehospital DNR order won't have any effect unless emergency medical personnel see it before they begin CPR.
 If you have a DNR order, keep a copy in a prominent place—by your bedside or on the refrigerator, where emergency medical staff may look for medication lists.
 Also keep one in your wallet, even though emergency responders probably won't look there.
 When you travel, take a copy in your suitcase and make sure whomever you're with knows where it is.
 You can also buy bracelets that alert emergency medical personnel that you have a DNR.

-Some states now offer another form, called a Physician Orders for Life-Sustaining Treatment (POLST), which combines features of a DNR and an advance medical directive.
-On a POLST, you can state your wishes about resuscitation and address treatment issues as well.
-You can find out more about these forms, including whether your state offers a Physicians Orders for Life Sustaining Treatment Form on Nolo.com.
+Nearly all states now offer another form, called a Physician Orders for Life-Sustaining Treatment or POLST form, which combines features of a DNR and an advance medical directive.
+(Some states have different names for this form, including POST, MOLST, and MOST.)
+If you have a terminal illness or are otherwise close to the end of your life, you can also consider making a POLST form.
+On a POLST form, you can state your wishes about resuscitation and address a few other emergency treatment issues as well.
+You can find out more about these forms, including the exact name for the form in your state, at About Physicians Orders for Life Sustaining Treatment (POLST) Forms.

-To learn more about otherways to document your health care wishes, go to the Living Wills & Medical Powers of Attorney section of Nolo.com.
+To learn more about other ways to document your health care wishes, head to our Living Wills & Medical Powers of Attorney section.